CompAndSave/hugo-decap-ti/content/posts/fun-fitness-routines-bad-weather.md

 Rodney Yee is also a yoga instructor of note, and he has clearly figured out life because he seems to spend most of his time doing yoga by the sea or in the mountains.
 For his incredible videos, and to learn more about him, visit his site here.

 Other yoga teachers of note are [Faith Hunter](https://www.youtube.com/channel/UCpVAQxfvnKUN-bYXpmjXJtA) and [Nazaahah Amin](https://www.youtube.com/channel/UC8zivmHZZUTwbAFwsSdOeJA).
-Plus, [this](http://yogagreenbook.com/) is an amazing resource that is filled to the brim with unlimited videos and exclusive content (they have a free 30-day trial that should help you see how incredible they are).

 ## Dance